bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 How do we get more paranoid?
 How do we solve this problem?

-## Geeks
+## GUIX

 Sjors Provoost:

 Well, the key there is to make everything open source and everything a deterministic build.
 So not just Bitcoin is an deterministic build, but every dependency of Bitcoin is a deterministic build, and every tool that is used to build Bitcoin is a deterministic build, including the compiler.
-And this is where we introduce Geeks.
+And this is where we introduce GUIX.
 This is a project Carl Dong has been working on and has given several talks on that.
 We'll probably link to in the show notes.